FAQs (Frequently Asked Questions)

 Yes, the organisation will conduct several workshops across the Country.
 The schedule for workshop will be informed in due course of time.

-No, Only Indian nationals are eligible for this Award.
+No, Only Indian nationals pursuing PhD from India are eligible for this competition.

 No. PhD scholars should be registered at least for two years.